caktus/talks/djangocon/2013/scaling/scaling.rst

 - Our conference chair christophe gave an excellent talk last year titled Postgres When It's Not your Job.
 You should get the slides and read them - it's amazing.
 - If you're looking for something quick, pgtune can be used to generate some sane defaults for a number of postgres config options
 - The last two links are to the Postgres wiki; they provide a lot of valuable discussion about different config options and how they interact
+- I'll also share a couple things we found which either aren't covered or are important enough to bring up again.

 ----